myselfadityaranjan/cura-Swin-UNETR-bts/README.md

 ```
 ## Running a Demo

-Simiarly to regularly running the program (i.e. as shown earlier), to run a demo with this smaller dataset, simply adjust the data loading directory from `data/BraTS2021_Training_Data/` to:
+Similarly to regularly running the program (i.e. as shown earlier), to run a demo with this smaller dataset, simply adjust the data loading directory from `data/BraTS2021_Training_Data/` to:

 ```bash
 data_dir = "./modalities_sample"